secure-foundations/verdict-bench/README.md

 ```
 . tools/activate.sh
 ```

-A command `vargo` will be available, and its usage is exactly the same as `cargo`.
+This will first compile a vendored version of Verus, and then provide a command `vargo` with the same usage as `cargo`.

 To verify and build the entire project, run
 ```